StepheeGee/reading-notes/401/data.md

    - **Iteration or Stack:** In some cases, you might consider converting the recursive algorithm into an iterative one or using an explicit stack to manage the recursion manually.
 This can help control the depth of recursion and prevent stack overflow.

-   By incorporating these practices, you can reduce the risk of infinite recursion and ensure that your recursive algorithms behave correctly.

 ## Resources